Kansas City Chiefs win first Super Bowl in 50 years

 Best photos from the 2020 Super Bowl

-Kansas City Chiefs quarterback Patrick Mahomes celebrates a late touchdown in Super Bowl LIV on Sunday, February 2.
-The Chiefs defeated the San Francisco 49ers 31-20.
+Kansas City quarterback Patrick Mahomes lifts the Vince Lombardi Trophy after the Chiefs defeated the San Francisco 49ers 31-20 in Super Bowl LIV on Sunday, February 2.

 Best photos from the 2020 Super Bowl